Thank you for reading our post, please rate this article at the end.

 How Far Can You Hike in a Day?

-So how far can you hike in a day?
-Well, the answer depends on how fast you are walking and how long you can maintain your speed.
+So, how far can you hike in a day?
+The answer depends on how fast you are walking and how long you can maintain your speed.

-Needless to say, you may increase the covered distance by walking faster or extending the hike time.
-However, the ability to do so will depend on your fitness level, as well as a few other factors that we will have a look at below.
+Needless to say, you may increase the distance covered by walking faster or extending the hiking time.
+However, your ability will depend on your fitness level and a few other factors that we will examine below.

 Naismith’s rule

-Naismith’s rule’s original formulation states that you should allow one hour for every 3 miles forward and an additional hour for every 2,000 feet of elevation.
-That is, it will take you 2 hours to cover 3 miles of land where the elevation change is 2,000 feet from start to finish.
+The original formulation of Naismith’s rule states that you should allow one hour for every three miles forward and an additional hour for every 2,000 feet of elevation.
+Thus, it will take you two hours to cover three miles of land where the elevation change is 2,000 feet from start to finish.

 There are a few other formulations that could be derived from the original rule: